FAC Solar Background

 How Community and Shared Solar Works for You

 Community Solar helps you reduce and stabilize energy costs.
 Most home solar serves only one family.
-Shared solar lets you take part of a larger project to access many of the same benefits.
+Shared solar lets you take part in a larger project to access many of the same benefits.

 FAC Solar builds operates community solar electricity projects.
 Customers, once enrolled, receive a share of solar electricity generated from our projects.
 And, if you live in qualified affordable housing, you do not pay a fee to join.
 You can cancel anytime, without penalty.